ttytm/trilium-midnight-theme/README.md

 ---
 Disclaimer:
-*I'm doing my best to implement improvements and fix issues as soon as i see them.
-I'll update the theme from time to time.
+*I'm doing my best to implement improvements and fixes.
+I'll try to update the theme from time to time.
 Feel free to leave a message if i can help somehow.*

 ## Other themes I adapted to work with Trilium Notes: